ebuyakin/maichat/docs/scroll_positioning_spec.md

    - Ensure aligned targets remain fully visible at the overlays’ transparent edge.

 7) Settings/UI cleanup
-   - Remove controller usage of legacy anchorMode; mark as deprecated in settings UI (or hide).
+   - Remove legacy anchorMode / edgeAnchoringMode (controller is purely stateless; all placement is explicit one‑shot or Ensure‑Visible).
    - Confirm partFraction, padding and gaps, and fade settings remain effective.

 8) Docs and instrumentation